2026 Amboseli National Park Fees

 Amboseli National Park Camping Fees

-For public camping sites, adult nonresidents pay $30 and children or students $25, Adult African citizens pay $15 and children $13, Resident adults pay 350Ksh and children 250Ksh, while Adult East African citizens pay 250Ksh and 200Ksh for children or students.
-All per person per night.
+For public camping sites, adult nonresidents pay $30 and children or students $25.
+Adult African citizens pay $15, and children pay $13.
+Resident adults pay 350Ksh and children 250Ksh, while Adult East African citizens pay 250Ksh and 200Ksh for children or students.
+All per persona per night.

-While on an Amboseli National Park safari, while game drives are the most sought after activity, guided walking safaris are also possible here.
+While on an Amboseli National Park safari, game drives are the most sought-after activity; guided walking safaris are also possible here.
 Guided walking safaris in Amboseli National Park have armed KWS park rangers escorting tourists by foot along established trails in Amboseli National Park, tracking animals.

-This is an activity that allows travelers a chance to come up close with not only nature but animals as well including giraffes and elephants!
+This is an activity that allows travelers a chance to come up close with not only nature but animals as well, including giraffes and elephants!
 A fee is attached to this, however.
-Foreign nonresidents and African citizens pay $20 per person, while residents and East Africa Community citizens pay 2,000Tsh per person, exclusive of the park entrance fees.
-A guided walking safari in Amboseli National Park is on prior arrangement only.
+Foreign nonresidents and African citizens pay $20 per person, while residents and East African Community citizens pay 2,000Tsh per person, exclusive of the park entrance fees.
+A guided walking safari in Amboseli National Park is by prior arrangement only.

 2026Amboseli National Park Vehicle Entry Fees